-The FEH activities and manoeuvres, listed in the Requirements column of Table 28 below. mirror the NVIS test form and FTM items.
+The activities and manoeuvres, listed in FEH 26.4.3 table 37, mirror the NVIS test form and FTM items.
 They are a paraphrase of the Part 61 MOS Schedule 5 for the NVIS flight test.

 These activities and manoeuvres, described in clause 3 of Schedule 5 of the Part 61 MOS and the NVIS test form, must be assessed against a representative sample of the performance criteria applicable to the Element being assessed, taking into account the relevant competency standards prescribed in Schedule 2 of the MOS.